 Annex Tables 3.1 and 3.2 illustrates components of market income in terms of total earners and total amounts.
-Recipients of employment income are on average slightly overestimated for the years from 2020 to 2021 but in 2022 the ratio is 1.0.
-Their income is also slightly overestimated from 2020 to 2022 ranging from a ratio of 1.11 to 1.20.
-The number of recipients of self-employment income is overestimated for the period of 2020-2022, which is expected since the external data is based on full-time equivalent self-employed.
-In fact, for the years 2020-2022, the ratio of total receipts varies from 1.28 to 1.35.
+Recipients of employment income are on average slightly overestimated for the years 2021 to 2022 but in 2023 the ratio is 0.97 which is slightly understated when compared to external statistics.
+The number of recipients of self-employment income is overestimated for the period of 2021-2023, ranging from 1.14 to 1.24, which is expected since the external data is based on full-time equivalent self-employed.
 This is possibly explained by the different data methodologies of the external data (National Accounts) and SILC, together with data revisions.
+The income amount for self-employment is on the other hand underestimated in 2021 to 2023 ranging from a ratio of 0.71 to 0.75.